 - sudden urges to have a bowel movement

-Treatment for increased bowel movements depends on the cause.
+Treatment for increased bowel movements can depend on the cause.
 In some cases, pooping a lot is healthy.
-Unless you’re experiencing additional symptoms such as severe abdominal pain, fever, or bloody stools, you have no cause for concern.
+This may be the case if you don’t have any other symptoms.

 In many cases, pooping a lot can be prevented.